BitEscrow/escrow-sdk/docs/intro.md

 }
 ```

-Once the CVM has settled on a spending path, the server will complete the related signatute for each deposit, then close the contract with a final settlement transaction.
+Once the CVM has evaluated a spending path, the server will complete the signatutes for the selected path, then settle the contract with a final transaction.
+Each member runs their own execution of the CVM and verifies that the contract settled correctly.

-The proposal, covenants, statements, and commit history all combine to create an auditable proof of execution for the contract.
-This proof covers how the contract must execute in any scenario, with zero ambiguity.

-Every contract settled on mainnet will be backed by a valid proof of execution in order to maintain our reputation as an escrow server.

-### Protocol Flow Examples
+### Protocol Flow

-> **Scenario**: Sales agreement between a buyer (alice) and seller (bob) with third-party (carol) arbitration.
+To demonstrate the flow of the protocol through various paths and outcomes, we'll walk through a sales agreement between three parties: **Alice** (the *buyer*), **Bob** (the *seller*), and **Carol** (third-party *arbitrator*).

+**Negotiation and Funding**

 1. Alice and Bob prepare a proposal, and agree on terms / arbitration.
 2. Alice submits the proposal to the agent and receives a contract.
 3. Alice deposits her funds with the contract agent, along with a covenant.
 4. Once the deposit is confirmed on-chain, the contract becomes active.

-  **Happy Path: Settle on Payout**
+**Settle on Payout (happy path)**

-  5a.
-Alice receives her widget and forgets about Bob.
+5. Alice receives her widget and forgets about Bob.
-  6a.
-The contract schedule closes automatically on 'payout'.
+6. The contract schedule closes automatically on 'payout'.
-  7a.
-Bob gets the funds, Alice can verify the CVM execution.
+7. Bob gets the funds, Alice can verify the CVM execution.

-  **Neutral Path: Settle on Refund**
+**Settle on Refund (neutral path)**

-  5b.
-Alice doesn't like her widget.
+5. Alice doesn't like her widget.
-  6b.
-Alice and Bob both agree to sign the 'refund' path.
+6. Alice and Bob both agree to sign the 'refund' path.
-  7b.
-Alice gets a partial refund, Bob still keeps his fees.
+7. Alice gets a partial refund, Bob still keeps his fees.

-  **Unhappy Path: Dispute Settlement**
+**Settle a Dispute (unhappy path)**

-  5c.
-Alice didn't get the right widget, and disputes the payout.
+5. Alice didn't get the right widget, and disputes the payout.
-  6c.
-Carol steps in, and decides on the 'refund' path.
+6. Carol steps in, and decides on the 'refund' path.
-  7c.
-Alice gets a partial refund, Bob still keeps his fees.
+7. Alice gets a partial refund, Bob still keeps his fees.

-  **Ugly Path: Contract Expires**
+**Contract Expires (ugly path)**

-  5d.
-Alice claims she didn't get a widget, and disputes the payout.
+5. Alice claims she didn't get a widget, and disputes the payout.
-  6d.
-Carol is on a two-week cruise in the bahamas.
+6. Carol is on a two-week cruise in the bahamas.
 No auto-settlement terms were set.
-  7d.
-The contract expires, all deposits are released.
+7. The contract expires, all deposits are released.

-  **Worst Path: Deposits Expire**
+**Deposits Expire (ugliest path)**

-  5e.
-Everything above happens, except the last part.
+5. Everything above happens, except the last part.
-  6e.
-The entire escrow platform goes down in flames.
+6. The entire escrow platform goes down in flames.
-  7e.
-The timelock on deposits expire, Alice can spend via the refund path.
+7. The timelock on deposits expire, Alice can spend via the refund path.

+Even in a worst-case scenario, deposits are recoverable by the time-locked refund path.

 ### Security Model